austinramey/personal-vault/2;30 - 4322 - Strategic Management/Chapter 1 - Strategic Mgmt.md

 ### Entrepreneurial strategy and competitive dynamics
 - How do we recognize viable opportunities?
 - How do we formulate effective strategies?

+# Strategy Implementation
+**Strategy implementation** takes action to implement the formulated strategy
+- Ensure proper strategic control systems
+- Establishing appropriate org design
+- Coordinate activities with suppliers, customers, alliance partners
+- Leadership ensures commitment to excellence and ethical behavior
+- Promote learning an continuous improvement
+- Act entrepreneurial in creating new opportunities
+## Strategic control and corporate governance
+- Exercise Informal control
+	- Monitor and scan the environment
+	- Respond effectively to threats and opportunities
+- Exercise behavioral control
+	- Proper balance of rewards and incentives
+	- Appropriate cultures and boundaries

+## Creating effective organizational design
+- Org structures must be consistent with strategy
+- Org boundaries must be flexible and permeable